rbadillap/kotal-documentation/docs/ethereum/examples/poa.md

 :::

-:::caution **network with no signers or signer nodes** :fire: network will be dysfunctional and blocks will not be generated if
+:::caution **network with no signers or signer nodes** :fire:
+The network will be dysfunctional and blocks will not be generated if
 * There's no `signers` in the `gensis.clique` setting
 * No signer account is imported in any node
 :::

-:::note **pre-funded accounts are important in PoA networks** Block signers are not rewarded by eth in PoA networks, so the only way source of eth in a private PoA network is prefunded accounts.
+:::note **pre-funded accounts are important in PoA networks** Block signers are not rewarded by eth in PoA networks, so the only way source of eth in a private PoA network is genesis block funded accounts.
 :::

-Note that we've left most of the genesis block config parameters like `coinbase`, `nonce`, `difficulty` ... etc. Kotal will default all these missing fields like setting coinbase to `0x00...00`, nonce to `0x0` and difficulty to `0x0` ... etc. So you can set only parameters that are specific to your network like `genesis` and prefunded `accounts` in the example above.
-For more information on defaulting, check the [Defaulting](../defaulting) guide.
+Note that we've left most of the genesis block config parameters like `coinbase`, `nonce`, `difficulty` ... etc. Kotal will default all these missing fields like setting coinbase to `0x00...00`, nonce to `0x0` and difficulty to `0x0` ... etc. So you can set only parameters that are specific to your network like `genesis` and funded `accounts` in the example above.

-Deploy this network mainfest and 2 nodes will be deployed, using PoA clique consensus, the first node only is a signer, can produce and sign blocks, the second node is only syncing the blockchain and can submit and rely trasnactions.
+Deploy this network manifest and 2 nodes will be deployed, using PoA clique consensus, the first node only is a signer, can produce and sign blocks, the second node is only syncing the blockchain and can submit and rely transactions.

 ```bash
 $ kubectl apply -f poa.yaml